JROB774/gbjam8/README.md

 # GBJAM8 (The Binding of Isaac: Game Boy Edition)

-### ***THIS PROJECT HAS NOW BEEN ARCHIVED***
+### ***THIS PROJECT HAS NOW BEEN ARCHIVED!***

-*The project has been archived to preserve its state at the end of 2020's GBJAM8 contest.
-Development has been continued in a [new repository](https://github.com/jrob774/gbisaac) in the hopes of turning this original prototype into a fully-featured game.*
+*The project has been archived to preserve its state at the end of 2020's [#GBJAM8](https://itch.io/jam/gbjam-8) contest.
+Development has been continued in a [new repository](https://github.com/jrob774/gbisaac) in the hopes of turning this prototype/demo into a fully-featured and more realised game.*

 ***Below is the original README for this repository.***